LaneLutgen/DMG-Bot/README.md

 ## Adding new extensions

 Simply create a new python module inside the `cogs` folder, the bot will automatically attempt to load it on startup.
 For an example, check out the dice rolling extension `cogs/dice.py` and the [discord.py documention](https://discordpy.readthedocs.io/en/latest/).

-Please be aware that this project is using the `rewrite` branch of discord.py, keep that in mind when browsing the documentation.